hungryram/mitro-team/content/getting-a-divorce.md

 weight = 4

 +++
-### Selling When You Divorce?
+### Selling a Home During a Divorce?
 Here's What to Consider

 First and foremost, you should hire a real estate person familiar with divorce sales.
 This type of transaction requires a whole separate knowledge and experience skill set.
 Second, you should make copies of everything and keep a record of what actions you've taken.